AtrixZockt/AceArsenalExtended-Attachments/docs/NEW_COMPAT.md

 Every item must appear exactly once.
 "Standalone" means it had no sibling to group with, which is normal and not a failure.

+### The one warning that is not cosmetic

+`verify.py` may report **"N variants reachable only via the weak-match fallback"**.
+The count tells you which kind it is:

+- **A handful** usually means the mod simply does not ship every combination — a sparse grid.
+Those work in practice; they just cannot be *proven* from the config.
+Move on.
+- **A large fraction of an entry** means two axes are **coupled**: one only takes a value when the other does.
+ACEAX changes one option per click, so nothing can cross between the two halves, and clicking a dropdown falls through to a HashMap lookup whose order Arma does not guarantee — the player gets an item you did not pick for them.

+The fix for the second is to **split the entry**, not to merge harder.
+Look for an axis whose values never co-occur with another's; [OPTIONS.md](OPTIONS.md) has the worked example.

+Before merging two things into one entry, it is worth asking whether every combination of the axes actually exists in the mod.
+If the answer is "no, and the missing ones are systematic", that is the same coupling seen from the other side.

 ---

 ## Step 12 — Test it in the game